LabKey/labkey-ui-components/packages/components/README.md

 #### Getting @labkey/components packages to the application

-While you can [publish](#publishing) a pre-release version of the glass packages and then update your application's `package.json` to reference the new pre-release version in order to view the changes within the application, you will likely want to be able to do this without publishing for quicker development iteration.
+While you can [publish](#publishing) a pre-release version of the components packages and then update your application's `package.json` to reference the new pre-release version in order to view the changes within the application, you will likely want to be able to do this without publishing for quicker development iteration.